Karhunen-Lo\`eve expansion of Random Measures: Concluding remarks

-\begin{Rem} Results \ref{Theo:KLMeasure} and \ref{Theo:KLExpansionMnonfinite} can be used to obtain, as corollaries, diverse forms of Karhunen-Loève expansions of not regular stochastic processes over $\Rd$.
-For instance, if we have a process of the form $Z(\vec{x}) = M( (-\infty , \vec{x} ] )$, with $M$ being a finite regular random measure, then an immediate application of Theorem \ref{Theo:KLMeasure} to the measurable and bounded function $\mathbf{1}_{(-\infty , \vec{x}]}$ implies a traceable Karhunen-Loève decomposition for $Z$ of the form
+Theorems \ref{Theo:KLMeasure} and \ref{Theo:KLExpansionMnonfinite} can be used to obtain, as corollaries, diverse forms of KL expansions of non-regular stochastic processes over $\Rd$.
+Consider for instance a process of the form $Z(\vec{x}) = \langle M , \phi_{\vec{x}} \rangle$, with $M$ being a function-regulated m-cov random measure and $\phi_{\vec{x}} \in \mathcal{M}(\Rd)$ for every $\vec{x}$, such that any of the Theorems \ref{Theo:KLMeasure} or \ref{Theo:KLExpansionMnonfinite} holds for any $\vec{x}$.
+Then, the following traceable KL expansion for $Z$ holds:

-with the functions $g_{n}$ being all bounded an right-continuous at every component ($g_{n}(\vec{x}) = \mu_{j}( (-\infty , \vec{x} ] )$).
-The convergence of the series \eqref{Eq:ExpansionZRemark} is mean-square-point-wise.
-This can be applied to the case of right-continuous with left-limits process, as for example Lévy processes, in dimension $d=1$.
-Other examples can be given by choosing parameter depending functions $\varphi$ in equation \eqref{Eq:MvarphiExpansion}. \end{Rem}
+where $g_{n}(\vec{x}) = \langle \mu_{n}, \phi_{\vec{x}} \rangle $.
+Note that the convergence \eqref{Eq:ExpansionZRemark} is mean-square-point-wise, and this holds without requiring any particular regularity on $Z$ (no mean-square continuity or measurability), since $\vec{x}$ is acting just as an index parameter for $\phi_{\vec{x}}$ with respect to which no regularity is required.

+One important example of so-defined stochastic processes are trawl processes \citep{veraart2019modeling,sauri2022nonparametric}.
+As mentioned in Section \ref{Sec:WhiteNoise}, a Lévy basis with finite variance is an example of m-cov random measure.
+If $M$ is such a Lévy basis over $[0,\infty)$, then a process defined as

+is called a \textit{trawl} process.
+For every $t$, $A_{t} \in \Borel{[0,\infty)}$ is called the trawl set.
+If $M$ is finite, or if $M$ is function-regulated and $A_{t}$ is bounded for every $t$, then expansion \eqref{Eq:ExpansionZRemark} holds, providing thus a KL expansion for trawl processes.